 There are basically two versions of the single axle bed.

 Version one leaves the step fairings and tanks in place and positions a single door box between the tank and the axle.
 The size of the box could vary a little based on tank placement.
-This layout is seen above – that box is about 30″ wide.
+This layout is seen above on the white truck and below – that box is about 30″ wide.

 Version two is for trucks that have the tanks in the forward-most position, or where we reposition/replace tanks, and utilizes the entire area between the axle and the vertical cab fairings.
 This makes for a very large box with two doors.